Enhanced teeth whitening systems can be used to brighten your smile at minimal cost: having a winning smile can enhance your looks and confidence

-- Fillings: there may be fillings which may be either disccoloured or that do not match the tooth or silver fillings which darken teeth
+- Fillings: There may be fillings that may be either discoloured or that do not match the tooth or silver fillings which darken teeth

-- Decay: new decay decay under filings make the teeth look darker or grey
+- Decay: New decay under filings make the teeth look darker or grey

-- Crowns and Bridges: ill-fitting existing crowns and bridges creates a black shadow near the gum line or these may not match the neighbouring teeth and are darker because of a poor colour match
+- Crowns and Bridges: Ill-fitting existing crowns and bridges create a black shadow near the gum line or these may not match the neighbouring teeth and are darker because of a poor colour match

-- Mediaction or congenital development of teeth: Mediaction taken during the development and formation of teeth such as tetracycline, or defective enamel during development including amelogenesis imperfecta
+- Medication or congenital development of teeth: Medication taken during the development and formation of teeth such as tetracycline, or defective enamel during development including amelogenesis imperfecta

-- Pupal Necorsis or poor Root Filling: when the nerve of the tooth becomes infected or the the root filling carried out is poor then the tooth may start to look grey
+- Pupal Necorsis or poor Root Filling: When the nerve of the tooth becomes infected or the root filling carried out is poor then the tooth may start to look grey

-You have the choice of treatments available dependant on the cause of the discolouration:
+You have the choice of treatments available depending on the cause of the discolouration: